The budgetary policy of the government

 In 1936, British economist John Maynard Keynes published “The General Theory of Employment, Interest, and Money” (known simply as “The General Theory”).
 In it, Keynes called for an increase in government spending to combat the recessionary forces in the economy.
 He believed that an increase in government spending would bring about an increase in demand for commodities in the market.
 The Second World War provided empirical evidence of Keynes’ theory.
 Nations across the world increased government expenditure in order to build their armed forces.
 The rise in government expenditure saw a massive growth in employment and an increase in demand for commodities in the market.
 In fact, the Second World War is often credited with bringing Europe out of the Great Depression.

-Proponents of Fiscal Policy utilization believe that the government can influence public spending, inflation, and employment by manipulating two key variables: the level of government spending or the amount of money the government spends, and the tax rate or the amount of money the government earns.
+Proponents of Fiscal Policy utilization believe that public finance can influence public spending, inflation, and employment by manipulating two key variables:

 If instead, the government faces a situation of high inflation characterized by excess demand in the market, it can engage in contractionary fiscal policy.
 For example, the government can impose new taxes and raise existing tax rates.
 This will reduce disposable income, which will cause consumption and investment to fall, thereby correcting the situation of excess demand.